 Who is Marnie Loeb?

 Marnie Loeb, M.Cl.Sc., SLP(C), Reg.
 CASLPO is the owner and operator of Motor Mouth Speech & Language.
-She is an experienced Speech-Language Pathologist, knowledgeable in both paediatric and adult communication and swallowing disorders.
+She is an experienced speech-language pathologist, knowledgeable in both childhood and adult communication and swallowing disorders.

 As a teenager, Marnie started a small business as a piano teacher.
 Through this, she honed her one-on-one teaching skills and realized she had a gift for finding ways to motivate her students.
-However, she always dreamed of being a journalist and reading the evening news.
-One day, her mother showed her a newspaper article about Speech-Language Pathology, and instantly the connection between her two passions was realized.
-Marnie has enjoyed a rewarding and successful career in this field for almost fifteen years and hasn't looked back!
+Marnie always dreamed of being a journalist and reading the evening news.
+Then one day, her mother showed her a newspaper article about speech-language pathology, and instantly the connection between her two passions was realized.
+Marnie has enjoyed a rewarding and successful career as a speech-language pathologist for 20 years and hasn't looked back!

 Music continues to be a big part of Marnie's life.
-You may see her playing piano and accordion in the family folk band “The Gee String Pickers” at community events.
-In addition, Marnie competed for the last three years on the Ontario Curling Tour, with competitive curling taking a backseat more recently to club curling at Guelph Curling Club, where she is a member.
-Summers are filled with camping and cottage trips, along with several nights a week of recreational sports teams (Ultimate Frisbee and baseball).
+You may see her playing piano and accordion in the local bluegrass band Speed River Dirty Birds.
+In addition, Marnie participates in weekly curling leagues at Guelph Curling Club.
+Summers are filled with camping and cottage trips, along with several nights a week of recreational sports and coaching.

-In 2001, Marnie received a Master's Degree in Speech-Language Pathology from University of Western Ontario.
-Prior to this, she received an Advanced Honours Degree in Linguistics and Psychology from University of Manitoba.
-Marnie studied music through Royal Conservatory of Music and achieved Grade 9 Piano / Grade 10 Theory.
-In addition to a variety of professional development courses related to Speech-Language Pathology (including Hanen, PROMPT, Lidcombe), Marnie attended Improv courses at Second City Training Center.
+In 2001, Marnie received a master's degree in speech-language pathology from Western University.
+Prior to this, she received an advanced honours degree in linguistics and psychology from University of Manitoba.
+Marnie studied at the Royal Conservatory of Music and achieved Grade 9 piano / Grade 10 theory.
+In addition to a variety of professional development courses related to speech-language pathology (including Hanen, PROMPT, Lidcombe, Orton-Gillingham literacy instruction), Marnie attended improv courses at Second City Training Center.
 In 2013, Marnie was awarded the rank of Lecturer at University of Toronto in the Department of Speech-Language Pathology.
 She is currently pursuing a Certificate in Adult Education through Mohawk College, and volunteers annually at McMaster University, conducting interviews for prospective speech-language pathology students.